zzzprojects/docs/entityframework-extensions.net/pages/documentations/options/explicit-value-resolution-mode.md

 - **SmartDefaultValueOnBulkMergeInsert:** Same as the `SmartDefaultValueOnBulkInsert` but for the "INSERT" part of the merge.
 - **SmartPartialResolutionOnBulkMergeInsert:** Same as the `SmartPartialResolutionOnBulkInsert` but for the "INSERT" part of the merge.

-For the `AlwaysKeepValueOnInsert`, `AlwaysKeepValueOnUpdate`, and `AlwaysKeepValueOnInsertOrUpdate` states, they force all our bulk extensions to always takes values from the entity regardless of whether an explicit value is specified.
+For the `AlwaysKeepValueOnInsert`, `AlwaysKeepValueOnUpdate`, and `AlwaysKeepValueOnInsertOrUpdate` states, they force all our bulk extensions to always take values from the entity regardless of whether an explicit value is specified.

 For the `SmartDefaultValueOnBulkInsert` and `SmartPartialResolutionOnBulkInsert` states, applicable only to [BulkInsert](https://entityframework-extensions.net/bulk-insert) and [BulkInsertOptimized](https://entityframework-extensions.net/bulk-insert-optimized), these states enable our library to split a single insert into multiple insert statements.
 For example, if you have two entities, one with an explicit value and another without, and call the `BulkInsert` method, two insert statements will be created: